sarthak7g/terraform-asg-pipeline/README.md

         c. run pm2 startup
 6. Create Autoscaling groups for frontend and backend
 7. Check Health status for target groups
+8. You can check logs for code deploy --> /opt/codedeploy-agent/deployment-root/deployment-logs
-8. Create AWS CICD from deploymnet folder for frontend and backend
+9. Create AWS CICD from deploymnet folder for frontend and backend
-9. Gitlab CI/CD setup
+10. Gitlab CI/CD setup

 # VPC